 Ed Reform 101 is an innovative online course on education policy designed for those interested or currently working in the field of education reform.
 It is a joint project of 50CAN: The 50-State Campaign for Achievement Now and the Thomas B. Fordham Institute.
 The course provides a comprehensive, research-based foundation for navigating current education-reform issues such as school choice, teacher quality, standards, and accountability.

-The course will run for ten weeks: from Friday, September 12, to Friday, November 14, 2014.
+The course typically runs for ten weeks (2015 course dates TBD).
 Each week, participants will review selected readings, view a fifteen- to twenty-minute introductory video, and attend a one-hour webinar led by a prominent education researcher or reformer.
 Students may access the readings and videos at any time.
-The live weekly webinars will be held on Fridays from 12 to 1 p.m.
+The live weekly webinars are held on Fridays from 12 to 1 p.m.
 EST.

-We are no longer accepting applications for our fall 2014 cohort.
-If you are interested in participating in our next course offering, please email Victoria Sears at firstname.lastname@example.org.
+If you are interested in participating in our next course offering, please email David Griffith at email@example.com.